 During the same time I had been finishing up the mixes I was also working on putting together the album artwork.
 I decided for this project I was just going to go with a CD sleeve so I was only designing a front and back – probably a good thing for this noob.

 My original concept had to get thrown out the window since the photo I had wasn’t of high enough quality.
-My brother was kind enough to go on a photo shoot out to Waipiʻo Lookout and try to get a shot that was similar.
+My brother was kind enough to go on a photo shoot out to Waipiʻo Lookout and try to get a picture that was similar.
 PicMonkey.com was great for roughing out ideas and as I went along I saved many different versions to get feedback on.
 Eventually I settled on the one you see here and put it in Photoshop to fine tune the details.

 So with the masters approved and album artwork uploaded, the project has passed out of my hands.
 Physical copies should arrive at my door at any point and soon after it should be available at all popular digital download sites.